-Introduction 5

-Factors which contribute to the efficiency of learning 7

-The structure of IDYLL® exercises 10

-Recording your exercises 13

-Learning the written exercises with PAPA 13

-How to tackle one item 14

-The three versions of PAPA 22

-Why the timing of items and revisions is important 23

-How the timing of items is achieved in PAPA-Preferred 25

-Using PAPA-Basic in practice 27

-Using PAPA-Preferred in practice 29

-Adjustments to PAPA-Preferred for slow learners or difficult languages 33

-Infinite simplification 34

-Adjustments to PAPA-Preferred for fast learners and fast forgetters 34

-LASPEX-Basic: Learning algorithm for spoken exercises 35

-LASPEX-Intermediate: Learning algorithm for spoken exercises 37

-LASPEX-Preferred: Learning algorithm for spoken exercises 38

-Preparing a cassette recorder for work with LASPEX-Preferred 38

-Informal description of LASPEX-Preferred 39

-Using REV for achieving long-term retention 43

-Revision diary 44

-Priorities 47

-ENFA, the Enforcer Algorithm 47

-General revision 49

-Non-algorithmic components of the IDYLL® METHODTM 53

-SENTAL: How to adapt language elements for your personal use 54

-Environmental language learning 55

-How to extend and enrich your command of the language 56

-How to fail a language exam 57

-The DIARY METHOD: How to compensate for the lack of speaking partners
+Part 1: Why it works: The theory .
+5

+Introduction

+Cartesian language learning 6

+Teaching algorithms and learning algorithms

+The IDYLL® METHODTM

+The standard format of IDYLL® exercises

+French

+Spanish

+Italian

+German

+Urdu

+Arabic

+Why is PAPA a "dynamic" learning algorithm?

+Variants of PAPA

+PAPA-BASIC vs. PAPA-PREFERRED

+Principles of PAPA-PREFERRED: Divide and rule

+Provision for special learner types

+Adjustments for difficult languages

+Adjustments for slow learners

+Adjustments for fast learners and fast forgetters

+Algorithms eliminate desire, fear and anger

+Silly advice often given to language learners

+Subjects to which IDYLL® learning algorithms can be applied

+The IDYLL® algorithms work well in conjunction with very different teaching methods

+The importance of training

+Part 2: How to work it: The technical details

+Introduction to Part 2

+Factors which contribute to the efficiency of learning

+The structure of IDYLL® exercises.

+Recording your exercises

+Learning the written exercises with PAPA

+How to tackle one item

+The three versions of PAPA

+Why the timing of items and revisions is important

+How the timing of items is achieved in PAPA-PREFERRED

+Using PAPA-BASIC in practice

+Using PAPA-PREFERRED in practice

+Adjustments to PAPA-PREFERRED for slow learners or difficult languages

+Infinite simplification

+Adjustments to PAPA-PREFERRED for fast learners and fast forgetters

+LASPEX-BASIC: Learning algorithm for spoken exercises

+LASPEXINTERMEDIATE: Learning algorithm for spoken exercises

+LASPEX-Preferred: Learning algorithm for spoken exercises

+Preparing a cassette recorder for work with LASPEX-Preferred

+Informal description of LASPEX-Preferred 64

+Using REV for achieving long-term retention

+REVISION DIARY

+Priorities

+ENFA, the Enforcer Algorithm 72

+General revision

+What happens if you try to recover your languages without the IDYLL® METHODTM?
+73

+General Revision WITH the IDYLL® METHODTM?
+74

+Non-algorithmic components of the IDYLL® METHODTM 77

+SENTAL: How to adapt language elements for your personal use 78

+Environmental language learning

+The conflicting requirements of "ease of learning" as opposed to usefulness

+More on Environmental Language Learning

+How to extend and enrich your command of the language

+How to fail a language exam

+The DIARY METHODTM: How to compensate for the lack of speaking partners

 How to use writing to improve your speaking-fluency

+Vocabulary

-Vocabulary Communication skills
+Communication skills

-The red rag brigade 62
+The red rag brigade

-TRAM: How to improve your listening skills 65
+TRAM: How to improve your listening skills

-How to use Internet penfriends for language learning 66
+How to use Internet penfriends for language learning

-Most important: Invest time 69
+Most important: Invest time

-Sample exercises
+Part 3 The exercise format; Sample exercises

 German vocabulary for English learners

 Spanish for German learners

 Arabic vocabulary for English learners

 Arabic script: Individual letters

 IPA into Arabic script

 Arabic script: comparison of sounds

 Sanskrit: Devanagari script

 Tagalog vocabulary

-Tagalog: Mastering a dialogue 82
+Tagalog: Mastering a dialogue 106

-Sanskrit Vocabulary 83
+Sanskrit Vocabulary

-Sanskrit: Sandhi 84
+Sanskrit: Sandhi 108

-Sanskrit: Sandhi 85
+Sanskrit: Sandhi 109

-Immediate feedback of results 86
+Immediate feedback of results 110

-Latin sayings 87
+Latin sayings 111

-Jamaican proverbs 88
+Jamaican proverbs 112

-Latin: Vulgata: Genesis 1 88
+Latin: Vulgata: Genesis 1

-New Testament Greek: John 1 89
+New Testament Greek: John 1 113

-Japanese, including intonation 90
+Japanese, including intonation 114

-Benefitting from reading novels and magazines: French example 91
+Benefitting from reading novels and magazines: French example 115

-Klaus Bung: How to learn any language - Part 2 4 Subjects other than languages 92 Chemistry: The periodic table 92 Kuwait History Quiz 93 Religious knowledge: Islam: The family of the Holy Prophet 93 Religious knowledge: Shia Islam: The Battle of Kerbala 96 Religious knowledge: Christianity: The birth of Jesus 97 Religious knowledge: Hinduism: The birth of Lord Krishna Note 1, for educators: 100 Bibliography 102 Advertisement 104
+Subjects other than languages 116

+Chemistry: The periodic table 116

+Kuwait History Quiz

+Religious knowledge: Shia Islam: The Battle of Kerbala

+Religious knowledge: Islam: The family of the Holy Prophet 119

+Religious knowledge: Christianity: The birth of Jesus 121

+Religious knowledge: Hinduism: The birth of Lord Krishna

+Indian epics 126

+Computer keyboard layout

+Bibliography

+Advertisement 131